threefoldtech/info_grid/src/javascript/grid3_wireguard_gateway.md

 ### Detailed explanation

-What we need to do with that code is: Deploy a name contract with the wireguard IP as the backend
+What we need to do with that code is: Deploy a name gateway with the wireguard IP as the backend; that allows accessing a server inside the vm through the gateway using the private network (wireguard) as the backend.

 This will be done through the following steps: